Miniature UAV: Russian UAV ZALA 421-08 and ZALA 421-12

 ZALA 421-08 developed by A-Level Aerosystems, Izhevsk, Russia is a flying wing UAV featuring a weight of 1.7 kg and a wing span of mere 0.8 m.
 The payload consists of color forward-looking and side-looking cameras.
 The plug-in cameras module can be easily replaced with the infrared camera.
 Its range is 15 km, maximum flight duration is 90 minutes.
 ZALA 421-08 is powered by an electric motor.
 The UAV is launched by hand and landed on a 30×100m ground using parachute.
 Small sizes make it indispensable in urban areas and busy air spaces.
 Being operated by all power ministries of Russia, ZALA 421-08 has proved itself as an extremely useful surveillance tool when capturing the terrorists and smugglers.

 ZALA 421-12 is a flying wing UAV specially designed by A-Level Aerosystems, Izhevsk, Russia for Federal Security Service.
 It features a weight of approximately 4 kg and a wingspan of 1.6 m.
-The UAV carries EO equipment weighing up to 1 kg which may include gyro-stabilized down-looking video camera, 10 MPix photo camera or infrared camera.
+The UAV carries EO equipment weighing up to 1 kg which may include gyro-stabilized down-looking video camera, 10 Mega Pixel photo camera or infrared camera.
 The UAV is powered by electric motor driving a small propeller in the nose, with rechargeable batteries permitting an hour of continuous flight at the range of 40 km.
 Its takeoff and landing is performed in fully automatic mode.
 The range of application is rather wide, including monitoring of emergencies and natural disasters, remote monitoring of fuel and energy complex, patrolling of land and sea borders, industrial and environmental monitoring, and protection of security-critical facilities.